pypa/flit/doc/pyproject_toml.rst

 Exclusions have priority over inclusions.
 Bytecode is excluded by default and cannot be included.

+Note that in the common case where a tool builds a sdist and then builds the wheel *from* that sdist, the ``exclude`` pattern can indirectly affect the content of the final wheel (by omitting content from the sdist that would otherwise have been included in the wheel).

 Including files committed in git/hg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~